CessVala/cessvala.github.io/_posts/2022-01-15-4polarSTORM-manuscript.markdown

 tags:   Manuscripts
 ---

-Very happy to share it with you my last publications in collaboration with Sophie Brasselet’s Team, Fresnel Institute.
+Very happy to share with you, my last co-first author publication in collaboration with Sophie Brasselet’s Team, Fresnel Institute.

 <strong>4polar-STORM polarized super-resolution imaging of actin filament organization in cells.</strong>